 What do I do if I suspect unauthorized access to my AOL account?

 If you believe your AOL Username has been used without your permission, there are several steps you can take to prevent unauthorized access and fix the situation.

 IMPORTANT: AOL now offers a new feature called Automatic Password Recovery.
 Once you enable this feature, you will be able to reset or recover your password without having to verify your identity by answering account security questions.

 - If you think someone else has used your account, immediately verify if any of your billing plans have been changed without your consent.
 Also, run a virus scan to rid the computer of any viruses that may have downloaded.

-- Sign into your account with your master Username, and answer your Account Security Question.
+- Sign into your account with your primary Username, and answer your Account Security Question.
 Check your account activity for any unusual charges.

 - Note: Even if someone gains unauthorized access to your account, you can be assured that your payment information is secure.
-The only way someone can gain access to your payment information is when you send it in an email or an instant message.
+The only way someone can gain access to your payment information is when you send it in an email.